 The Sustainability of Chocolate

 Food-miles, which addresses the distance a food has travelled to reach our plates and relates this to our carbon footprint, is important to consider when purchasing cacao, as well as dates, cashews, and almonds which are all used in this recipe.
-Though, it has been demonstrated that those who have a smaller intake of animal protein may not need to worry so much as the carbon cost of food miles and transporting food which is small in comparison to the carbon costs of production of animal protein (see post Benefits of a Plant-Based Diet).
+Though, it has been demonstrated that those who have a smaller intake of animal protein may not need to worry so much as the carbon cost of food miles and transporting food which is small in comparison to the carbon costs of production of animal protein (see post Plant-Based Diets and Sustainable Eating).
 Harvard University reports that following a more plant-based approach to eating is more effective at reducing our carbon footprint than counting food-miles (7).

 Focusing only on carbon footprints can leave us naïve to other important issues surrounding cacao including farmer rights and other fair trade issues.
 Recognizing the value of purchasing Fair Trade is imperative, and as global citizens it is our responsibility to vote with our dollar for fair wages and rights for the people that produce our food.
 Purchasing Fair Trade Cacao ensures fair wages for farmers, and producers generally follow organic farming practices which will have additional sustainability benefits (for more information see my post Have A Heart – Fair Trade Chocolate).